Last Updated on

-- Keep your veins healthy by consuming the correct amount of vitamin C.
+- Keep your veins healthy by consuming foods rich in Vitamin C.

 These reddish blood vessels that branch outward are known as spider veins.
 They are caused due to problems with circulation in the body during pregnancy and appear usually on the neck, upper chest, arms, and face.
 These spider veins are more common in Caucasian women although all races of women can be afflicted by them.
 They can be hereditary.

-To treat spider veins, ensure you consume a good amount of vitamin C every day.
+To treat spider veins, ensure you consume a good amount of Vitamin C every day through your foods.
 These veins are not painful and usually disappear by themselves after the baby is delivered.
 There are procedures like laser surgery available to treat spider veins.